Premium Twitter Blue subscription launch looks imminent

 — Om Preetham (@OmPreetham) June 1, 2021

-As of press time, we weren't able to see the changelog mentioning Twitter Blue on the App Store page and we have not been prompted about the service in the app, but a cached Google search result indicates that it had indeed been pushed at some point.
+Select users may see the changelog mentioning Twitter Blue on the App Store page, though a cached Google search result indicates that it had indeed been pushed at some point.
+We have not been prompted about the service within the app itself.

 The live page also mentions a new in-app purchase entry for Twitter Blue, pegged at $3 in the United States — a price point previously picked up by leaks blogger Jane Manchun Wong.